yahoo/burst/docs/architecture/burst_architecture.md

     nature of the data import mechanism in use.

 #### fast on demand data import
 Burst does not store data authoritatively.
-It relies on the Cell master and worker nodes to have live connection to a external store for on demand data import and caching.
+It relies on the Cell supervisor and worker nodes to have live connection to a external store for on demand data import and caching.
 When an analysis query is run, the specification for the data it is to be run on is partitioned and